Submitted by Kristian Lecours, Principal, Robert Randall Elementary School

 Robert Randall Elementary School is a public school located within the Milpitas district.
 The school serves nearly 500 students in grades K-6.
 The school utilizes a rigorous curriculum to ensure its students are equipped with 21st-Century skills and knowledge.

 Program model: Station Rotation, Lab Rotation

-Randall Elementary School uses two different blended-learning models to deliver content and instruction.
-During math instruction for all students and English Language Arts instruction for students in grades 4-6, students rotate on a fixed schedule between a learning lab used entirely for online learning and a classroom used for other learning modalities.
-During English Language Arts instruction for students in grades K-3, students rotate through a series of in-class stations including one online-learning station and one offline, teacher-led instruction station.
+Randall Elementary School uses a lab rotation blended-learning models to deliver content and instruction.
+During math and English language arts instruction for all students, students rotate on a fixed schedule between a learning lab used entirely for online learning and a classroom used for other learning modalities.

 How much time do students spend on campus in this blended-learning program?
 How much of this time do students spend learning online or with educational software?

 Students are required to be on campus for 100 percent of the school day.
 On average, students spend roughly 33 percent of their time learning online or using educational software.

 Briefly describe the offline components of this blended-learning program.

 The offline components of the rotation model used at Randall Elementary school consist of some teacher-led, face-to-face instruction; a lot of teacher-led, targeted small group instruction; some projects and project-based learning; and some traditional offline learning activities such as pencil-and-paper assignments, literary circles, and reading discussion.